What Language Do Amish Speak?

 It includes the Electoral Palatinate, a part of the Holy Roman Empire.
 Most of the people spoke Rhine Franconian which is a dialect chain of west-central German, Palatine particularly, and also spoke Alemannic dialects a little less.

 Moreover, it is also reported that when the first generations and settlers arrived these dialects were merged.
 The mixture of both dialects resulted in a dialect leveling that was quite close to the eastern dialects of Palatinate, particularly in the rural dialects around Mannheim.

 Moreover, Pennsylvania Dutch is basically derived from Palatinate German and spoken by the 2400,000 Germans in a region that is identical to historical Palatinate and called as Rhine-Neckar Metropolitan Region.

-A lot of similarities are there between the German dialect which is still in practice in southwestern Germany and Pennsylvania Dutch.
+In the Amish language there are a lot of similarities are there between the German dialect which is still in practice in southwestern Germany and Pennsylvania Dutch.
 The conversation gets limited when people of Palatinate come across Pennsylvania Dutch speakers due to differences in the languages.